More Common Law materials.

 the force of law.

-mold became a part of the imperial system; and as the chief
+became a part of the imperial system; and as the chief functionaries

-functionaries under the empire were generally selected from the
+under the empire were generally selected from the profession of the

-profession of the law, they entered upon their official functions
+law, they entered upon their official functions thoroughly imbued with

-thoroughly imbued with imperial ideas and trained to principles of
+imperial ideas and trained to principles of imperial policy.
+The

-imperial policy.
-The administration of the law, too, was subordinate to
+administration of the law, too, was subordinate to the imperial

-the imperial authority, not only in theory but in practice, the courts
+authority, not only in theory but in practice, the courts being

-being organized accordingly.
-Under the republic, the courts were open
+organized accordingly.
+Under the republic, the courts were open to the

-to the public in both civil and criminal trials.
-Under the empire, open
+public in both civil and criminal trials.
+Under the empire, open courts

-courts disappeared, and an appeal lay in all cases to the emperor in
+disappeared, and an appeal lay in all cases to the emperor in his

 forms of law, was built up on the ruins of the republic.